guettli/learning-kubernetes-log/README.md

 [Parca](//parca.dev) looks cool: sampling profiling of a whole cluster without modifying the code!

-Startup dependencies between containers is not solved yet: https://github.com/kubernetes/kubernetes/issues/65502
+Startup dependencies between containers is not solved yet: https://github.com/kubernetes/kubernetes/issues/65502 (this is the issue with 2nd most number of up-votes of all)

 # January 2022